This bubbly overnight focaccia is salty, fluffy, and will become your go-to bread.

 Once you take the dough out the next day, it should look like this:

 Happy next day!
-Oil a 9×13 pan and transfer the dough to the pan, making sure the smooth side is on top. you can shape it into a cute little rectangle like I did above, or just let it rest as it.
+Oil a 9×13 pan (I prefer to use this USA Pan aluminized steel nonstick — it works gorgeously each and every time!) and transfer the dough to the pan, making sure the smooth side is on top. you can shape it into a cute little rectangle like I did above, or just let it rest as it.
 Either way will work!

 Cover with plastic wrap and a kitchen towel and allow to rise in a warm place (I put mine in the oven with the light on) for 2–3 hours, or until it spreads out and fills about 85–90% the pan, like this: